 DP1 contains a total of 2730 template_coadds.86 As with deep_coadds, a single template_coadd covers a single patch.
 Since the same skymap is used when creating both deep coadd and template_coadds, the on-sky area and pixel count of template_coadds are the same as that of a deep_coadd (see above).
-Similarly, template_coadds contain the science image (i.e., the coadd), a variance image, and a pixel mask; all three contain the same number of pixels.
+Similarly, template coadds contain the science image (i.e., the coadd), a variance image, and a pixel mask; all three contain the same number of pixels.
 Also included are the PSF model, WCS information, and metadata.
-As is the case for deep_coadd, those pixels within template_coadds that are not covered by any of the selected visit images may still have seemingly valid values, but are indicated with the NO DATA flag within the pixel mask.
+As is the case for deep_coadd, those pixels within template_coadds that are not covered by any of the selected visit_images may still have seemingly valid values, but are indicated with the NO_DATA flag within the pixel mask.

-• difference_images (NSF-DOE Vera C. Rubin Observatory 2025f) are generated by the subtraction of the warped, scaled, and PSF-matched template_coadd from the visit_image (see §4.6.1).
+difference_images (NSF-DOE Vera C. Rubin Observatory 2025f) are generated by the subtraction of the warped, scaled, and PSF-matched template_coadd from the visit_image (see §4.6.1).
+In principle, only those sources whose flux has changed relative to the template_coadd should be apparent (at a significant level) within a difference_image.
+In practice, however, there are numerous spurious sources present in difference_images due to unavoidably imperfect template matching.